-Using folders on your home screen and how to make the most of them
+How to make the most of Android home screen folders

 Tap Done.

 Swipe actions have made folders a convenient place to hide some of my Tasker shortcuts over the years, but you can also use Swipe actions to direct-dial a contact, open a favorite playlist, navigate to a frequent destination, and much more.
-You can also add a swipe action to any app icon on your home screen, not just folders.
+You can also add a swipe action to any app icon on your home screen in Nova Launcher, not just folders.

 Theming folders